nexpy/nexpy/docs/source/pythonshell.rst

 The file will be opened at the start of the of the ``with`` clause and closed automatically at the end.

-.. note:: This context manager can be nested so it is safe to add a ``with``
+.. note:: This context manager can be nested so it is safe to add a
-          clause within a function that might, in some implementations, be embedded in another ``with`` clause.
+          ``with`` clause within a function that might, in some implementations, be embedded in another ``with`` clause.
 The file is only closed when the outermost context manager is exited.

-In v0.7.7, the ability to use a context manager directly with ``NXroot`` objects, rather than its associated ``NXfile``, was added.
+Alternatively, it is possible to use a context manager directly with ``NXroot`` objects, rather than its associated ``NXfile``.
 This allows the use of a similar syntax to the Python ``open`` function, in which a ``with`` clause ensuring that the file is opened and closed, before and after the file access, respectively.
 To make this analogy clearer, ``nxopen`` was added as an alias to ``nxload``.

 In the following code, a NeXus file is created, filled with NeXus objects and then closed.